hashicorp/terraform-provider-google/website/docs/r/bigquery_dataset.html.markdown

 * `role` - (Required unless `view` is set) Describes the rights granted to the user specified by the other member of the access object.
     Primitive, Predefined and custom roles are supported.
-    Predefined roles that have equivalent primitive roles are swaped by the API to their Primitive counterparts.
+    Predefined roles that have equivalent primitive roles are swapped by the API to their Primitive counterparts.
     See [official docs](https://cloud.google.com/bigquery/docs/dataset-locations).